YaelSim/Even2/README.md

 ## General Description

 The Goal - Creating a server that will handle multiple clients and will solve different problems.
-This shall be achieved using the SOLID principles, and by implementing serveral [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern).
+This shall be achieved using the SOLID principles, by implementing serveral [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern).

 The project is based on several main components:
 1. Deep understanding of programming in a multi-threaded environment.